SAP scope development

 5. Ask each vendor to put together an initial staffing plan with estimated man hours and project duration as part of the RFP.
 Regardless of rate differences among vendors, this should help you to understand what a vendor actually thinks the time duration and resources should be for your project.

 The real difficulty in scope development is that a good RFP needs enough scope details to get an accurate SAP proposal.
 Valid man hour estimates by vendors are difficult without a good starting scope in your RFP.
-As a customer, you do not usually have the understanding and knowledge of SAP's , system functionality, and third-party applications (or custom development).
+As a customer, you do not usually have the understanding and knowledge of SAP’s integration, system functionality, and third-party applications (or custom development).
 If vendor RFP man hour estimates are wildly different, then your RFP may not have enough scope details for the vendors to make an accurate assessment of your needs.

 For a more background and insight on SAP project scoping, please see the following posts: